-Liz Duff LLB Hons (Business Law) MSc (City) LSF Cert Ed
+Liz Duff LLB Hons (Business Law) MSc (City) Cert Ed

 Head, Westminster Law School

-Liz has taught on undergraduate and postgraduate courses offered by the Westminster Law School, principally contract and torts, legal skills, the English Legal System and research methods.
-She currently combines her research interest in diversity in the legal profession with her teaching teaching through the Legal Profession and Legal Services.
+Liz has taught on undergraduate and postgraduate courses offered by the Westminster Law School, principally contract, 21st Century Law and socio legal research methods.
+She currently combines her research interest in diversity in the legal profession and academia with her teaching through the 21st Century Law and supervising PG students.
 Liz is also a PhD supervisor and supports LLB students as a Personal Academic Tutor and dissertation supervisor.
 As Head of School Liz is primarily involved in academic management, teaching, learning and assessment policy, as well curriculum design and quality assurance.
 She has been a consultant to the UKCLE on matters of LLB curriculum and widening participation and has also advised a number of universities on this area.
 Liz was also one of the founders of the Law & Diversity programme at the University of Westminster School of Law.

 Liz was on secondment to the Vice Chancellor's Student Experience Project from 2006-8 and was the Senior Project Director liaising with all branches of the University to assist in the Vice Chancellor's strategic development.